BGRicker/gitallica/README.md

 Churn is natural, but if more than ~20% of the codebase is rewritten in a short period, it often signals instability.

+#### How We Calculate Churn

+In gitallica, churn is calculated as the ratio of the sum of added and deleted lines relative to the total lines of code (LOC) in the codebase, expressed by the formula:

+`Churn = (Additions + Deletions) ÷ Total LOC`

+This approach aligns with definitions and methodologies used by Microsoft Research, Adam Tornhill's CodeScene, and other industry benchmarks.
+Measuring churn relative to the total codebase size rather than just raw additions or deletions provides a normalized view of code volatility.
+Established engineering research supports thresholds around 15–20% churn as indicators of potential instability or areas needing attention.

 ---

 ### 2. **Code Survival Rate**